 International students are required to hold a valid student visa whilst studying at Sacred Heart College.
 The College is also an accredited education provider that can support students to apply for a pathway visa from Immigration New Zealand and therefore is able to assist our students with ongoing student visa renewals.
 Full details of immigration requirements, advice on rights to employment in New Zealand while studying, and reporting requirements are available from Immigration New Zealand, and can be viewed on their website at Immigration.govt.nz

 Medical and Travel Insurance

 International Students must have appropriate and current medical and travel insurance while studying in New Zealand and Sacred Heart College.
 This is a Code of Practice requirement.
 Medical and Travel Insurance can be arranged through the College with the Student Safe Insurance Plan.
 If students wish to purchase their own insurance, they must provide a copy of the insurance certificate and policy wordings to the College.
 The International Department will determine whether the insurance provides sufficient cover for the student’s medical, travel and potential repatriation needs.

 Eligibility for Health Services

 International Students are not entitled to publicly funded health services while in New Zealand.
 If you receive medical treatment during your visit, you may be liable for the full costs of that treatment.
 Full details on entitlements to publicly funded health services are available through the Ministry of Health, and can be viewed on their website at Health.govt.nz

 The Accident Compensation Corporation

-Provides accident insurance for all New Zealand citizens, residents and temporary visitors to New Zealand, but you may still be liable for all other medical and related costs.
-Further information can be viewed on the ACC website at www.acc.co.nz
+In New Zealand ACC provides accident insurance for all New Zealand citizens, residents and temporary visitors to New Zealand.
+International Students may still be liable for all other medical and related costs.
+Further information can be viewed on the ACC website at ACC.co.nz